 On 17 February 2021, Audioboom Inc received a US\$374,000 Paycheck Protection Program Ioan from HSBC Bank USA operating under the US Small Business Administration where financial support is given to US domiciled companies during the Covid-19 pandemic.
-The Ioan will be forgiven should Audioboom Inc not reduce headcount during the Ioan period.
+The Ioan has now been forgiven and does not need to be repaid and has been included in other operating income in the consolidated statement of comprehensive income.